alexwlchan/alexwlchan.net/src/_articles/2019/2019-05-24-first-thoughts-on-trans-inclusion.md

 ## Why have a policy?

-If you're trans, but you're not out at work, the prospect of coming out can be pretty scary -- especially if you don't how how your colleagues will react.
+If you're trans, but you're not out at work, the prospect of coming out can be pretty scary -- especially if you don't how your colleagues will react.
 Trans people come in for a lot of harassment and abuse, and given how much time we spend at work, it can get pretty unpleasant.

 I hope that having a policy that sets the tone for how trans people should be treated will make it easier for people to be themselves at work.